mkaczanowski/packer-builder-arm/README.md

  }
 ]
 ```
+For an extended example that does provisioning via script including provisioning of a resize-root-fs systemd service see [here](./boards/raspberry-pi/archlinuxarm.json).

 # Flashing
 To dump image on device you can use [custom postprocessor](https://github.com/mkaczanowski/packer-post-processor-flasher) (really wrapper around `dd` with some sanity checks):